rsyslog/rsyslog/source/configuration/modules/imjournal.rst

 **Caveats/Known Bugs:**

 - As stated above, a corrupted systemd journal database can cause major problems, depending on what the corruption results in.
 This is beyond the control of the rsyslog team.

+- imjournal does not check if messages received actually originated from rsyslog itself (via omjournal or other means).
+Depending on configuration, this can also lead to a loop.
+With imuxsock, this problem does not exist.

 **Sample:**